criblio/appscope/website/src/pages/docs/cli-reference.md

   - Remove filter files `/usr/lib/appscope/scope_filter` and `/tmp/appscope/scope_filter`.
 	- Detach from all existing scoped processes.
 	- Remove the `etc/profile.d/scope.sh` script.
-	- Update the relevant service configurations to not `LD_PRELOAD` libscope if already doing so.
+	- Delete any lines that `LD_PRELOAD` libscope from any relevant service configurations.

 #### Usage